Learn how to add chunky window trim pieces the easy way without any complicated miter cuts or special equipment to make smaller windows look bigger.

 - The Best Paint Colors for Gray Trim

-Olivia’s bedroom window was uh…lack luster.
+Olivia’s bedroom window before was uh… lack luster.
 Blah.
 Boooooriiiiiing.

 I mean, what’s a bedroom with a glamorous chandelier without some pretty window trim to go with it?
 That’s like wearing stilettos with your jogging shorts.
 Joan Rivers would have never forgiven us, bless her soul.